TenshiAngelina/employee-tracker/README.md

 ## Description

-This application uses MySQL to
+This application uses MySQL to manage an employee and departments database in a company.

 ## Table of Contents